13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Am I entitled to financial compensation if the money or services I contributed during our relationship enriched my partner?

 Yes.
 Under certain conditions, you may apply for compensation based on unjust enrichment if you aren’t married to your partner, or a compensatory allowance if you are married.
-For instance, if you worked at your partner’s business without any pay, you can be compensated for having enriched them.
+For instance, if you worked at your partner’s business without any pay, you could petition for compensation for having enriched your partners patrimony.

 Is there a civil remedy to protect me from my partner's violence?

-If you fear for your life or safety, you can apply for a civil protection order.
-This order is issued by a judge.
-You can apply for it when you file for separation or divorce.
+If you fear for your life, health or safety, you can apply for a civil protection order.
+This order must be issued by a judge.
+You can apply for it while you file for separation or divorce.
 Its purpose is to implement measures to protect you and your children from violence.
-For example, a judge may order your ex to cease certain behaviours or prohibit your spouse from contacting you.
+For example, a judge may order your ex-partner to cease certain behaviours or prohibit them from contacting you.

 * Consult the links at the bottom of this article for more information on separation and divorce in the context of intimate partner violence.